marcohg/dma/readme.md

 An example of using DMA on Tx of UART for Kinetis K20 MH - Jul, 11,2013
+- Jul 15, make cpu more compatible for merging (minor clock settings)
-- Jul15: Added second port, both has DMA
+- Jul15: Added second port, both has DMA.

 MONITOR:
 - Toggling TP1 every main loop